-Blake Lively Fights Trump On Instagram As Ryan Reynolds Kisses Andrew Garfield
+Blake Lively Fights Trump On Instagram, Ryan Reynolds Kisses Andrew Garfield

 Seeing how he already has two baby girls, he is closer than ever in making his dreams a reality!

-As they continue having kids, the fact that they are bringing them into a world does not look great for little girls may weigh heavy on their minds.
-At least Blake is doing the right thing in fighting Trump politics via her followers on Instagram!
+As they continue having kids, the fact they are bringing them into a world that does not look great for little girls may weigh heavy on their minds.
+At least Blake fighting for them via her followers on Instagram!

 [Featured Image by Jordan Strauss/AP Images]